 The antioxidants in turmeric work to prevent damage to cholesterol, thereby helping to protect against a hardening and narrowing of your arteries and supporting healthy circulation and heart health.

 Magnesium Evidence from epidemiological studies shows that higher magnesium intake, either dietary or via supplementation, is associated with protection against major cardiovascular risk and disease as well as against stroke.

-Herbal Ignite for Him helps boost testosterone levels, decrease stress, improve nerve function and genital blood flow, and increase interest in sex or libido.
-A 2018 study found that having low testosterone levels may be linked to heart problems7 and another found that testosterone supplementation may help some men avoid heart attacks8.
+Herbal Ignite for Him helps to support energy levels, decrease stress, improve nerve function, and enhance overall well-being.
+A 2018 study found that having low endocrine levels may be linked to heart problems7 and another found that male supplementation may help some men avoid heart attacks8.

-Herbal Ignite has been used successfully by thousands of men and women in New Zealand and Australia to help beat stress and fatigue, boost libido and sexual satisfaction.
+Herbal Ignite has been used successfully by thousands of individuals in New Zealand and Australia to combat stress and fatigue, and promote satisfaction.
 It is 100% natural and free of unpleasant side effects.
 It is made in New Zealand to the highest standards with thorough testing.

 Disclaimer.
 This information is provided for general informational purposes only and does not substitute for the advice provided by your medical professional.
 Always seek specific medical advice for treatment appropriate to you.
 Individual results may vary and are not guaranteed.